AllenCellModeling/DLITE/README.rst

 * Input data in the form of .txt files.

-* Synthetic data .txt files are formatted for the outputs of Surface Evolver.
+* Synthetic data .txt files that are formatted for the outputs of Surface Evolver.

-*  ZO-1 data .txt files are formatted for the outputs of tracing using the NeuronJ plugin in ImageJ.
+*  Experimental data .txt files that are formatted for the outputs of tracing using the NeuronJ plugin in ImageJ.

 Citation
 ------